-7 Reasons Why You May Need a Colostomy
+7 Reasons Why You May Need a Colostomy Surgical Procedure

 The colostomy procedure is performed as a life-saving measure that may be linked to various illnesses or conditions.

-Why Do You Need to Have a Colostomy?
+Why Do You Need a Colostomy Procedure?

 There are a number of reasons why a patient may need to undergo colostomy surgery but the seven most common reasons why anyone may require this surgical procedure is if they have: